 Strategies to Weather a Bear Market

 Bear markets present a challenge to even the savviest investors.
 Whether you have $1,000 in the market or $1 million, losing money hurts.
-It is during these declining markets your patience will be tested.
-If fear sets in, you might consider bailing out on your investment plan completely, which can do more damage than anything else.
+It is during these declining markets that your patience will be tested.
+If fear sets in, you might consider bailing out on your investment plan completely—which can actually do more damage than anything else.
+Here's how to weather a bear market and drastic dips in the stock market.

 Create the Right Investment Allocation